 If not, I’m here to tell you all about this new lifestyle.
 Don’t let the name freak you out!
 “Zero waste” sounds intimidating but “minimal waste” is a better way of describing it.

 If you’re not ready to leap into a full-fledged zero waste life, no worries!
 We’ve rounded up 5 simple lifestyle changes to help you minimize your waste footprint.

 Sure, they don’t come in neon colors or cost as little as 2 bucks like conventional brushes do, but the environmental damage ain’t worth it y’all.

-It’s a classic sustainable purchase and is in fact a zero waste item.
+It’s a classic sustainable purchase and makes a perfect zero waste gift.
 It’s definitely the easiest thing to get your hands on and if we’re being honest, bottled water is just downright wasteful, right?

 Safety razors tend to be more expensive upfront, but obvs you don’t have to buy them nearly as frequently as your run of the mill razor, so you save money in the long run.

 If (like me) you’re not, then just get a feel for using 1 thing on the list before you move onto the next so that your habits stay sustainable.

 And with those green nuggets of wisdom my friends, as you’re transitioning to a lower waste lifestyle remember that you’re doing it to #protectyourwild.

-This article was originally published on Alda.Life, an online store and maker of epic outdoor gear, centered around preserving this world so we can go on more adventures, climb mountains and take long walks on the beach.
+*This article was originally published on Alda.Life, an online store and maker of epic outdoor gear, centered around preserving this world so we can go on more adventures, climb mountains and take long walks on the beach.